ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/american-cultures/workbook/index.md

 year: 2020
 ---

-{{#wb-req item="" alert="CHOOSE THREE GROUPS THAT HAVE DIFFERENT RACIAL, CULTURAL, NATIONAL, OR ETHNIC BACKGROUNDS, ONE OF WHICH COMES FROM YOUR OWN BACKGROUND.
+{{#wb-req alert="CHOOSE THREE GROUPS THAT HAVE DIFFERENT RACIAL, CULTURAL, NATIONAL, OR ETHNIC BACKGROUNDS, ONE OF WHICH COMES FROM YOUR OWN BACKGROUND.
 USE THESE GROUPS TO MEET REQUIREMENTS 1, 2, AND 3"}}
 {{#wb-req-header}}Group #1:{{/wb-req-header}}
 {{#wb-req-text lines=4}}{{/wb-req-text}}
 {{#wb-req-header}}Group #2:{{/wb-req-header}}